soccerGB/MSIExperiment/docs/TestRun.md

 ## 4. Run any number of app containers

-   You can run as many app container as you want.
+   You can run as many app containers as you want.
 All the app containers will have access to MSI data after setup in step 1-3 were done, this holds true whether an app container was launched before or after those setup.
-   You can also add label on the
+   And it works for app containers that based on any flavors (full version, servercore or nanosserver docker images)

    eg:   Let run two app containers as follows